rafatieppo/lucylattes/README.md

 ## Logs
 <a name="logss"></a>

+## Fri 2024-11-22 07:00:02 -04 v.1.0.3
+- Improvement in the speed to get unique titles in papers, projects, ... around 10x faster
+- A variable to controle processing time, it is printed on terminal.
+- New types of QUALIS CAPES to classify the papers
+- Fix the years to filter in report
+- Other minor fixes

 ### Wed 2024-08-14 20:56:51 -04
 - new function to get FORMACAO-ACADEMICA-TITULACAO (graduacao mestrado doutorado) were implemented, the output is in `csv_producao`.

 ### Mon 2024-08-12 18:03:21 -04
 - On `relatorio_producao.html` the initial and final period to evaluate the data (projects, papers, ...) was not working.
 It was because a date fitering function had not been implemented.
 It was solved and the report period is the same of year (initial / end) input.